I built an app because voice is the fastest thinking I do

 Voice-to-content app home screen

-The capture process before was fragile.
+Capture used to be fragile.
 Fleeting idea hits, open Notes app, type a few words, move on.
 At best.
 At worst, the idea vanished before I'd unlocked the phone.
 I wasn't even recording voice memos.

 Six angles before you commit